-During fiscal 2014, we adopted, and our stockholders approved, the 2014 Beazer Homes USA, Inc. Long-Term Incentive Plan (the 2014 Plan).
-Following adoption of the 2014 Plan, shares available for grant under our 2010 Equity Incentive Plan (the 2010 Plan) remain available for grant in accordance with the terms of that plan.
+The Company has shares available for grant under the Amended and Restated 2014 Beazer Homes USA, Inc. Long-Term Incentive Plan (the 2014 Plan).
 We issue new shares upon the exercise of stock options and the vesting of restricted stock awards.
 In cases of forfeitures and cancellations, those shares are returned to the share pool for future issuance.
-As of September 30, 2019, we had approximately 1.7 million shares of common stock for issuance under our various equity incentive plans, of which approximately 1.2 million shares are available for future grants.
+As of September 30, 2020, we had approximately 2.7 million shares of common stock for issuance under our various equity incentive plans, of which approximately 2.3 million shares are available for future grants.